-Electronic Communications—OSC policy is that receiving a partisan political email while at work, without more, does not constitute prohibited political activity.
-An employee who receives such an email may forward it to a personal address, but must not send the email to others while on duty or at work, even from a personal address.
+Electronic Communications/Social Media—OSC policy is that merely receiving a partisan political e-mail while at work, does not constitute prohibited political activity.
+An employee who receives such an e-mail may forward it to a personal address, but must not send the e-mail to others while on duty or at work, even from a personal address.
 Similarly, OSC policy is that if someone else posts a link on an employee’s social media profile to the contribution page of a political party, partisan candidate, or partisan political group, or otherwise solicits political contributions, the employee does not need to remove it but also should not respond in any way that would tend to encourage readers to donate.

 Whistleblower Disclosure Hotline

 The OSC provides a secure channel through which federal employees and former employees (and job applicants) can disclose evidence of a violation of law, rule or regulation, gross mismanagement, gross waste of funds, an abuse of authority, or a substantial and specific danger to public health or safety.
-Employees who want to make such disclosures can call the hotline at (800) 572-2249 or (202) 254-3640.
-OSC guarantees confidentiality.
+Employees who want to make such disclosures can call the hotline at (800) 872-9855 or (202) 804-7000.
+The OSC guarantees confidentiality.